 Should I Get Life Insurance as a Stay-at-Home Parent?

-The primary purpose of life insurance is to provide financial protection for your loved ones should something happen to you.
-But because life insurance death benefits are often viewed as a replacement for lost income, there’s often a misconception that you don’t need life insurance for non-working spouses or stay-at-home parents.
+Life insurance can provide financial protection for your loved ones should something happen to you.
+But because life insurance death benefits are often viewed as a replacement for lost income, there’s often a misconception that you don’t need life insurance for a parent who isn’t working.

-But even if you aren’t collecting a formal paycheck as a stay-at-home parent, you’re providing valuable services that would need to be replaced if you weren't around.
-In your absence, your surviving spouse and family members would be left with a significant financial burden.
-So if you’ve ever asked yourself, “Should I get life insurance as a stay-at-home parent?”, here’s why the answer is likely to be yes.
+But even if a parent isn’t collecting a formal paycheck as a stay-at-home parent, they’re providing valuable services that would need to be replaced if they weren't around.
+In their absence, the surviving spouse and family members would be left with a significant financial burden.

-Perhaps the greatest responsibility of a stay-at-home parent is child care, and a newly widowed working spouse would likely have to find child care right away.
-The average married couple spends more than 10 percent of their household income on child care for just a single child, according to the nonprofit Child Care Aware of America.
+Perhaps the greatest responsibility of a stay-at-home parent is childcare.
+A newly widowed working spouse would likely have to find childcare right away, and it could add up to a big expense.
+American families spend anywhere from 8.9 percent to 16 percent of their median income on full-day care for a single child, according to the U.S. Department of Labor.
+Families could spend an average of up to $343 per week on daycare..

-And then there are the countless household duties that stay-at-home parents tend to take the lead on.
-From grocery shopping to cooking to scheduling every doctor’s appointment, a suddenly single parent would have many new tasks on their plate that they might have to outsource.
-This can add a lot to the family budget: The average hourly rate for a housekeeper is $15.50, according to Care.com data.
+And then there are the countless household duties that stay-at-home parents typically take the lead on.
+From grocery shopping to cooking to scheduling doctor appointments, a suddenly single parent could have many new tasks on their plate that they may have to outsource.
+That could add a lot to the family budget.

-A stay-at-home parent’s life insurance death benefit can help cover these costs and potentially for as long as your children are living at home, depending on the amount of coverage you get.
-On top of all that, the money can help pay for immediate costs like funeral expenses (typically between $7,000 to $10,000) or even bigger things you were hoping to help your children with in the future.
+A stay-at-home parent’s life insurance death benefit can help cover these costs—potentially for as long as your children are living at home, depending on the policy.
+The money can also help pay for immediate costs like funeral expenses, which according to the National Funeral Directors Association, was about $7,848 in 2023.
+Your policy payout could also go toward bigger things you were hoping to help your children with in the future.

 How much life insurance does a stay-at-home parent need?